Updated February 5, 2024

 So yes, a low-flow toilet is a wise idea for saving money and saving water.
 But you need professionals to install one, so call up our team today to arrange for the job.

-Golden Rule offers great plumbing service to Indianola, IA, and the Des Moines area.
+Golden Rule offers great plumbing service to the greater Des Moines, IA metro area.